Stave off decay by daily care.William Morris, upon setting up the Society for the Protection of Ancient Buildings in 1877

 - minor repairs: ongoing minor repairs to the building, perhaps as the result of extreme weather, can include fixing slipped roof tiles, replacing broken glass or making temporary ‘flashband’ repairs

-Useful Maintenance Resources: Browse the MaintenanceBooker Resources Pages to view blog posts, videos, photographs and lots of useful links and sources on all aspects of church building maintenance.
-You can sign up to the MaintenanceNews e-newsletter here
+Browse the MaintenanceBooker Resources Pages to view useful blog posts, videos, photographs and lots of useful links and sources on all aspects of church building maintenance.
+You can sign up to receive MaintenanceNews by email here.

 Health and safety